Join Us at our Next Meeting on Thursday, May 9, 2019

 We meet September through May on the second Thursday of the month.
-All monthly meetings are held at the Faith Lutheran Church, 6600 Woodrow Avenue, Austin, Texas, from 7:00 - 9:30ish pm.
+All monthly meetings are held at the Faith Lutheran Church, 6600 Woodrow Avenue, Austin, Texas.
 Take the elevator and follow the signs.

 Welcome to Capital City Scribes!